- The maximum duration of programmes, which included applause and pauses, was 25 minutes. Repeats were at the artistic discretion of the competitor.

-- The maximum duration of programmes, which includes applause and pauses, is 50 minutes.
-Repeats are to be at the artistic discretion of the competitor.
+- The maximum duration of programmes, which included applause and pauses, was 50 minutes.
+Repeats were at the artistic discretion of the competitor.

-- A work performed in Stage 1 may not be repeated in Stage 2.
+- A work performed in Stage 1 could not be repeated in Stage 2.

-- Competitors must include the commissioned work (duration 5-7 minutes).
+- Competitors had to include the commissioned work (duration 5-7 minutes).

-- Subject to (ii) and (iii) above, competitors have a free choice of works but must include one work (not a set of pieces or variations) with a duration of at least 25 minutes.
+- Subject to (ii) and (iii) above, competitors had a free choice of works but had to include one work (not a set of pieces or variations) with a duration of at least 25 minutes.

-Each of the three finalists will play in both a Chamber section and a Concerto section.
+Each of the three finalists played in both a Chamber section and a Concerto section.

-Competitors should be prepared to present either one of any two of the following Chamber works with members of the Brodsky Quartet (to be identified as first preference and second preference
+Competitors were asked to be prepared to present either one of any two of the following Chamber works with members of the Brodsky Quartet (to be identified as first preference and second preference

 |Brahms||Piano Quartet No. 3 in C minor, Op.
 60|